gblKnight/Simple-Example-of-Homomorphic-Encryption/README.md

-# Simple Example of Homomorphic Encryption
+# Simple Example of Homomorphic Encryption Used in FS-GMGP
 ## Environment Requirement

 The required packages are as follows: